Design Your Own Super Saw Sound

 ~Full Mix - Without Super Saw

 To create the Super Saw, we have chosen Massive by Native Instruments.
-Regardless, there are lots of other options of software synths you can use.
-Now we will write a chord sequence that follows the bassline.
-Let’s hear how it sounds with the default preset.
+Regardless, you can use many other options for software synths.
+Now, we will write a chord sequence that follows the bassline.
+Let's see how it sounds with the default preset.

 ~Massive Chord Sequence - Default preset

-Now let’s set some parameters on the oscillator section to the left of the interface.
-As you can see from the picture below, we have used all three available oscillators and one modulation oscillator, which is modulating the phase of the oscillator no. 1.
+Now, let's set some parameters on the oscillator section to the interface's left.
+As you can see from the picture below, we have used all three available oscillators and one modulation oscillator, which modulates the phase of oscillator no. 1.
 Lastly, we will also use the noise oscillator to add white noise on top of all the saw waves.
 Here is how it sounds so far.

 ~Massive Chord Sequence - All Oscillators

-Here we will increase the unison voices up to eight and engage the “Pitch Cutoff” tab.
-Then, slightly move the fader to the right in order to make the voices slightly detuned.
-For a wider stereo spread, we will engage the “Pan Position”.
+The most important within Massive, which turns an ordinary saw waveform into a Super Saw, can be found under the "Vo" icing section" "in the center of the interface.
+Here, we will increase the unison voices to eight and engage the "P" tch Cutoff" "ab.
+Then, move the fader to the right slightly in order to make the voices slightly detuned.
+We will engage the "P" n Position" for a wider stereo spread.
 This is set by default to the center or mono.
-Let’s move the slider to the left.
+Let's move the slider to the left.
 You can see all the settings in the picture below.

 ~Massive Chord Sequence - All Oscillators + Unison